Explicit harmonic self-maps of complex projective spaces: Introduction

 \section{Introduction}

 Let $ \psi : ( M, g_1 ) \to ( N, g_2 ) $ be a smooth map between two closed Riemannian manifolds, the energy functional of $ \psi $ is given by

 where $ \dv_{ g_1 } $ denotes the Riemannian volume form of $ M $ with respect to $ g_1 $.
-A smooth map is called \emph{harmonic} if it is a critical point of the energy functional, i.e., satisfies the Euler-Lagrange equations
+A smooth map is called \emph{harmonic} if it is a critical point of the energy functional, i.e., satisfies the Euler-Lagrange equation